vivthai/PGcrimes/README.md

 #### POST:
 * POST is used to send data to our server to update our database (Data page)
+* POST requests route is for form submissions (Contact Us form)

 # Known BUGS
 * The website has litte cybersecurity implementation